 Yunha Kim is from San Francisco, California.
 She graduated from Duke University and interned at the United Nations and McKinsey & Company.
 Kim started her career as an investment banking analyst at Jefferies & Company.

-Her first business venture in 2013 was co-founding the tech company Locket.
+Her first business venture arrived in 2013, co-founding the tech company Locket.
 Locket was an app that delivered targeted news to your lock screen.
 Kim served as the firm’s CEO for more than two years until it was acquired by Wish in 2015.
-While working, she got an MBA from Stanford University and the workload pushed her to find a way to de-stress after a long day.
+While working, she got an MBA from Stanford University but the workload pushed her to find a way to de-stress after a long day.

 Launching the App

 In 2015, Yunha dropped out of grad school to start her second business, a meditation app for busy individuals.
-She sought out help from a Harvard psychologist while designing the app.
+While designing the app, she sought out help from a Harvard psychologist.

-With this, her app was ready in 2016 and aims to improve people’s lives by promoting restful sleep and lowering stress levels.
-It is primarily aimed at young professionals who are overworked and in need of a soothing presence.
+Her app was ready to launch in 2016 and aims to improve people’s lives by promoting restful sleep and lowering stress levels.
+It is primarily aimed at young overworked professionals in need of stress relief.

 Shark Tank Pitch: A Heated Exchange